applitools/cs-applitools-java-hackathon/README.md

 2) Run the test suite against both Version 1 and Version 2.
 You are going to find a lot of failures in Version 2. (changes have been made, including bugs)

-3) Review the scripts again, and review how many assertions and locators were required to cover all the elements in the page.
+3) Review the scripts again, and review how many assertions and locators required to cover all the elements in the page.

-4) Open the VisualAISuiteEmptyTemplate and set your ApiKey in string 'config.setApiKey("...")' (or comment the string and set APPLITOOLS_API_KEY environment variable).
+4) Open the VisualAISuite and set your ApiKey in string 'config.setApiKey("...")' (or comment the string and set APPLITOOLS_API_KEY environment variable).

 5) Modified the different tests to include visual assertion to achieve the same coverage as with the TraditionalSuite.